What Helps for Vertigo

 Knowing the Underlying Cause(s) of Vertigo Helps the Most

-The first step in figuring out what to do for your vertigo is to pinpoint the underlying cause(s) of your vertigo.
+The first step in figuring out what helps vertigo is to pinpoint the underlying possible cause(s) of vertigo.

-When you can identify the reason(s) for your vertigo it helps you determine what to do.
+When you can identify the reason(s) for your vertigo it helps you determine what you can do to help support yourself through it.

 I’ve only experienced vertigo one time.
 It lasted for a good week, and I would like never to experience it again.